ezsystems/ezpublish-legacy/doc/features/4.1/webdav_readme.txt

 Finder
 ------

-Not supported yet due to missing locking support in the WebDAV engine.
+Reading content is supported, but creating content (upload, create folder) is not supported yet due to missing locking support in the WebDAV engine.
 Locking is planned for a future iteration of the WebDAV engine and Finder will become supported at that time.